carmaa/inception/README.md

 Pointsec.
 There are plenty of other (and better) ways to hack a machine that doesn’t pack encryption.

-As of version 0.0.5, it is able to unlock Windows XP SP2-3, Windows 7 x32 and x64-bit machines.
+As of version 0.0.7, it is able to unlock Windows XP SP2-3, Windows 7 x86 and x64-bit machines and escalate privileges via the `runas` command.
 More signatures will be added.
-The tool makes extensive use of the libforensic1394 library courtesy of Freddie Witherden under a LGPL license.
+The tool makes extensive use of the `libforensic1394` library courtesy of Freddie Witherden under a LGPL license.

 Requirements